yalrubaye/IOU-Banking-App/README.md

 # IOU-Banking-App
-This project is a Java + MySQL application that manages IOUs between users.
-It features account creation, login, and an IOU manager dashboard.
-The prototype requires some setup with Eclipse, MySQL, and provided project files.
+This project is a Java + MySQL banking app that manages IOUs between users.
+It features IOU system, deposit management, automatic notifications, user transparency, and working out timely payments and extensions.
 ## Technologies
 Java | MySQL
 ## Use Cases